oddbird/oddleventy/content/blog/2022/cascade-layers-polyfill.md

 stylesheet, and will inform authors that they are not currently supported or handled by the plugin.

-These elements are best handled by polyfills in the browser so keep your eyes on the OddBird blog for when a browser polyfill becomes available as well.
+These elements are best handled by polyfills in the browser, so keep your eyes on the [OddBird blog](/blog/) to find out when a browser polyfill becomes available as well.

 ## How to use the polyfill